 There are tons of accessories that complement and enhance your hair-cutting experience.

-Some of them are essential, such as hair clipper oil, grease and blade guards.
+Some of them are essential, such as hair clipper oil, grease, and blade guards.

-Here are some recommended accessories..
+Here are some of my recommended hair clipper accessories..

 If your clipper only has one permanent blade, then you will need a set of clipper guards.

 Depending on the model, you may be able to buy individual size blades.

 However, this is only necessary if you cut hair professionally.
 Clipper guards are perfectly fine to use otherwise.

 Again, depending on the make and model of your clipper, it may already come with a decent set of guards.